joaop21/exth/README.md

-# Exiris
+# Exth

-Exiris (pronounced as "here she is") is an Elixir client for interacting with EVM-compatible blockchain nodes via JSON-RPC.
+Exth is an Elixir client for interacting with EVM-compatible blockchain nodes via JSON-RPC.
 It provides a robust, type-safe interface for making Ethereum RPC calls.

 ## Features